GoogleChrome/web.dev/src/site/content/en/blog/gedi/index.md

 GEDI's next step is to improve cumulative layout shift by reducing the impact of ads on site layout stability.
 Giuseppe considers this to be a big challenge because they often deliver multi-site ad formats.
-Finding the right space to serve ads is a challenge, a challenge that they’re addressing by A/B testing various solutions.
+Finding the right space to serve ads is a challenge, a challenge that they're addressing by A/B testing various solutions.